Fatma GÜLÇÜR & Musa Kâzım GÜLÇÜR

-In 1893, he started to work in the Umur-u Baytâriye Branch of the Agriculture Administration at Ministry of Agriculture Veterinary Affairs.
+In 1893, he started to work in the Umur-u Baytâriye Branch of the Agriculture Administration at the Ministry of Agriculture Veterinary Affairs.
 He resigned from his position as Assistant Director of Veterinary Affairs in 1913.

 Mehmet Akif, who is known for his poetry rather than for his profession, began his teaching career in 1906 at Halkalı Baytar School as an instructor of formal correspondence courses.
 After 1908 he taught at the Faculty of Literature Ottoman Literature.

 In 1920, Mehmet Âkif was elected as Burdur MP.
-He accepted to participate in the national anthem competition in 1921 on the condition that he did not get any prize or money and his poem which was dedicated to the army was accepted as the national anthem on 12 March 1921.
-He donated 500 liras which was given to him by the competition committee to the Work House, a school that teaches women and children how to work and sew clothes for soldiers.
+He accepted to participate in the national anthem competition in 1921 on the condition that he did not get any prize money and his poem which was dedicated to the army was accepted as the national anthem on 12 March 1921.
+He donated 500 liras which were given to him by the competition committee to the Work House, a school that teaches women and children how to work and sew clothes for soldiers.